ergon/airlock-minikube-example/README.md

 ## Start deployment

-To deploy the example, run one of the following commands:
+To deploy the example, run the following command:

 ```console
 kubectl apply -f example/